hhio618/bluzelle-py/README.md

 ### Websockets vs. HTTPS

-- Currently the sdk supports both websocket and https connections to the Bluzelle testnet
+- Currently the sdk supports only https connections to the Bluzelle testnet
-- Use **websockets** (wss://client.sentry.testnet.private.bluzelle.com:26657) for greater performance
+- For **https** pass the url **https://client.sentry.testnet.private.bluzelle.com:26657** to the bluzelle constructor.
-- For **https** pass the url **https://client.sentry.testnet.private.bluzelle.com:26657** to the bluzelle constructor
+- Support for **websockets** (wss://client.sentry.testnet.private.bluzelle.com:26657) will be added soon.

 # Usage